List of Winnipeg Jets head coaches

 The Winnipeg Jets are a Canadian professional ice hockey team based in Winnipeg, Manitoba.
 They play in the Central Division of the Western Conference in the National Hockey League (NHL).
-The team joined the NHL in 1999 as an expansion team as the Atlanta Thrashers, but moved to Winnipeg, Manitoba in 2011, being renamed after the previous Winnipeg Jets team (now playing as the Arizona Coyotes).
+The team joined the WHA in 1972, then moved to the NHL in 1979 following the NHL–WHA merger.
+The Jets were deactivated in 1996 after its assets relocated to Phoenix to become the Phoenix (later Arizona) Coyotes.
+In 1999, the NHL added the Atlanta Thrashers as an expansion team, but moved to Winnipeg, Manitoba in 2011, readopting the Jets name and branding.
+In 2026, the original Jets' franchise records and statistics from 1972 to 1996 were consolidated with the current Jets franchise.
 The Jets play their home games at the Canada Life Centre.
 They are owned by True North Sports & Entertainment, Kevin Cheveldayoff is their general manager, and Adam Lowry is the team captain.

-The team's first head coach was Claude Noel, who was previously the interim head coach of the Columbus Blue Jackets towards the end of the 2009–10 season.
-He was fired on January 12, 2014, and replaced by former Carolina Hurricanes and Toronto Maple Leafs head coach Paul Maurice.
+Paul Maurice has the most wins of any head coach in Jets history with 315, and coached the most games in franchise history with 601.